georgearevalo/Shopping-Cart/README.md

 The application is configured through the `application.properties` file.
 Here are some important properties:

 * `server.port`: Port on which the application runs.
+* `segurity.config.username`: Username for access to the application.
+* `segurity.config.password`: Password for access to the application.

 You can modify these properties according to your needs.